 Is Instagram safe for kids?

 With the growing use of social media, it’s understandable that parents may worry if Instagram is safe for their kids to use.
-According to the terms and services of Instagram, a user needs to be 13 or older to sign up for the app.
-However, there’s no way of verifying a user’s age, so it’s easy for kids under 13 to sign up for an account.
 While the app is no more or less safe than other social media apps teens are on, kids can be exposed to follows and comments by people they don’t know, in addition to mature or inappropriate content.

 Social media activates our brain’s reward centre and releases a hit of dopamine, and has been linked to anxiety and depression.
 Tweens and teens who are just starting to use social media should know the potential downside.

 In particular, Instagram may present a slice of life where everything looks perfect.
 As it’s an image-based app, it’s easy for anyone to focus on how things look and on receiving external validation through likes and comments.

 Teenagers are in their phase of life where they are making friends, getting to know themselves, and to a certain extent, trying to be “cool.”
 This leads them to compare themselves often with their friends and celebrities online.
 The way some people portray their lives on social media is not the reality and some kids don’t understand this.
 That’s why it’s important to have discussions with them about the reality of life versus what they see online.

 Some teenagers may also be subjected to cyberbullying through comments on their posts or direct messages.
 It’s important to talk to your kids about the risk of cyberbullying.
 Finally, a social media platform like Instagram could also have a negative impact on your teen’s body image and self-esteem.
 Have conversations with your kids around body positivity, body image, self-love, and self-care.
 Read articles, watch documentaries, and follow body-positive influencers on Instagram to encourage conversations around this topic.